 The Review also resolved the question regarding the obligation of other Board members who participate in a matter with a Board member who is challenging a DAEO disqualification determination.
 According to OGE, the Agency institutionally has certain ethics "objectives and obligations," which include providing Board members with ethics guidance and notifying OGE of any noncompliance with ethics rules.
 Therefore, Board members could have an individual obligation to report a fellow Board member's non-compliance.
 OGE has advised that these guidance and notice obligations can be satisfied for the Agency as well as for individual Board members if the Board adopts a recusal procedure that includes notification to OGE of a Board member's decision to participate in a matter despite the DAEO's recusal determination.
-However,
+However, Board members do not have an affirmative obligation to prevent a fellow Board member from failing to comply with a DAEO disqualification and thus do not risk violations of their own if the Board member participates in a matter against DAEO advice.17

 16 The fact that the DAEO does not have self-executing enforcement authority, and that the enforcement processes are external, does not undercut the validity of the DAEO's authority or make the DAEO determinations less binding, since there are serious consequences for noncompliance.
 An employee's compliance with ethics requirements is, fundamentally, a matter of personal responsibility.
 Notably, an employee of any level may choose not to comply with a DAEO's determination.
 For a career federal employee, refusal to comply with the DAEO's determination will likely result in reassignment of a particular matter and may be grounds for a misconduct action under 5 U.S.C.
-Sections 7501-7515; for a presidential appointee, refusal to comply with a DAEO determination will be adjudicated by OGE and the President.
+Sections 7501-7515; for a presidential appointee, refusal to comply with a DAEO determination will be adjudicated by the President.
 Thus, it is appropriate to say that employees have an obligation to comply because the failure to do so has consequences that may be significant.